dima-popov/state-manager-example/README.md

 # Description

 This project is an example of simple state manager.
-It is for teaching purpose only.
+It is for educational purpose only.
 (Use Redux for production.)

 ## Available Scripts